Rhinoplasty, more commonly known as a nose job, is a surgical cosmetic procedure that changes the shape and appearance of the nose.

 - Humps, bumps, and recessions on the nasal bridge

 - Large, small, or misshapen nostrils

 - Breathing difficulties due to deviated septum, enlarged turbinates or chronic sinus blockage

 - Injury or nasal trauma, nasal fracture, nasal valve collapse

 Cosmetic rhinoplasty surgery is a corrective and reconstructive surgical procedure designed to enhance the appearance of your nose and improve the overall balance of your facial features.
 Small changes in the size or shape of the nose can enhance the appearance of the eyes, lips, and contour of the face.

 A rhinoplasty can also improve breathing.
-Dr Kleiman and Dr. Wachal are double board certified in Otolaryngology and Facial Plastic Surgery, and are uniquely skilled at performing cosmetic rhinoplasty surgery alongside functional rhinoplasty to fix issues related to breathing.
+Dr. Kleiman is board certified in Otolaryngology and Facial Plastic Surgery, Dr. Wachal is fellowship trained and are both uniquely skilled at performing this procedure.
 Drs.
 Kleiman, Wachal and Meek specialize in doing beautiful cosmetic rhinoplasties with nasal function in mind.

 What can I expect?